blazarecki/ScarEpicEditorBundle/README.md

 ## License

-The Scar Epic Editor Bundle is under the MIT license.
+The Scar EpicEditor Bundle is under the MIT license.
 For the full copyright and license information, please read the [LICENSE](https://github.com/benjaminlazarecki/ScarEpicEditorBundle/blob/master/LICENSE) file that was distributed with this source code.